Tropical jungle in a dream with dense overlapping leaves and a narrow gap inward

 You pushed through the undergrowth — and suddenly the space opened.
 A clearing.
 Or an ancient temple, swallowed by green.
 Or a spring of clear water in the middle of an impenetrable thicket.
 Something hidden had been waiting here all along — and it was clearly meant to be found.

-Ask yourself: “What might be the ‘temple’ or ‘spring’ in the most overgrown, most difficult part of my life — if I decided to make it to the center?”
+Ask yourself: “What might be the temple or spring in the most overgrown, most difficult part of my life — if I decided to make it to the center?”

 The jungle doesn’t come to those who are lost.
 It comes to those who carry something primal inside them — and what they carry wants to be recognized.
 Not to overpower you, not to take over — simply to exist alongside you, as an equal part of who you are.
+The wild within you is not fighting you; it is waiting for you to stop fighting it.